-Reduce the exposure of life and property in the City to hurricanes through the planning and implementation of pre-disaster hazard mitigation measures.
+Reduce the exposure of life and property in the City to hurricanes and flooding exacerbated by sea level rise through the planning and implementation of pre-disaster hazard mitigation measures.
 Pre-disaster planning for post-disaster redevelopment shall direct population concentrations away from the undeveloped designated Coastal High Hazard Areas and away from identified high-risk areas during post-disaster redevelopment.

 - 7A.
-The City shall prepare a Post-Disaster Redevelopment Plan for incorporation into the existing Miami Dade County Hazard Mitigation Plan to provide comprehensive pre-disaster planning for pre- and post-disaster activities, development, and redevelopment. - 7B.
-The City shall participate with the Miami-Dade County Local Mitigation Strategy.
+The City shall prepare a Post-Disaster Redevelopment Plan for incorporation into the existing Miami Dade County Hazard Mitigation Plan to provide comprehensive pre-disaster planning for pre- and post-disaster activities, development, and redevelopment.
+The plan shall consider the projected impacts of sea level rise in both pre-disaster planning and post-disaster redevelopment strategies. - 7B.
+The City shall continue to participate with the Miami-Dade County Local Mitigation Strategy (LMA).
 During pre-disaster planning, hazard mitigation information shall be provided to the County. - 7C.
 Prior to post-disaster redevelopment, sources of funds to reconstruct, relocate, or construct new public buildings and infrastructure, consistent with Policy 9F, shall be identified by the County to support and expedite the demands generated by post-disaster reconstruction.